ckeditor/ckeditor5/docs/installation/getting-started/quick-start.md

 Then, configure the toolbar to display only the desired options.
 You can read more about toolbar configuration the {@link features/toolbar toolbar guide}.
 Several plugins, like the image feature or the list feature, need additional configuration for their own toolbars.

 A source code listing for the configuration can be seen below.
+Due to the complex nature of editor configuration, the final solution may differ depending on the active plugins.
+Please refer to the sample implementation listed in the next section for a working code example.

 ```js
 CKEDITOR.ClassicEditor